redhatstuart/azure-aro/ocp-disk-customer-managed-keys.md

 az role assignment create --assignee $desIdentity --role Reader --scope $ocpRGResourceId
 ```

-## Encrypt your OCP cluster data disk

-Create storage class configuration files that utilize the *Azure Disk Encryption Set* previously created.
-Afterwards, execute the 'sed' commands which follow to make the appropriate variable substitutions.

 ## Create the k8s Storage Class to be used for encrypted Premium & Standard disks
 Generate a storage class to be used for Standard_LRS and Premium_LRS disks which will also utilize the Azure Disk Encryption Set.
 ```